aaikedw/fada-import-specs/FADA-import-specs-new.md

 ## 4. DwC-A processing module specifications
 ### 4.1 Envisaged data input format and file location
 Input files for Darwin Core-Archive (DwC-A) will obviously be a zipped archive as specified by GBIF (see [here](https://code.google.com/p/gbif-ecat/wiki/DwCArchive)), but will be restricted to files with a “taxon core” and not all Darwin Core fields are intended to be imported in the database.
 We have selected the required fields for data exchange in the framework AquaRES and have received a sample export from VLIZ.
 See the [./DwC-file_processing/DwC-AquaRES_field_selection.xlsx](./DwC-file_processing/DwC-AquaRES_field_selection.xlsx) file.
+Selected data fields and extension files will not be mapped to the FADA database, e.g. “nomenclaturalCode” and the “vernacularName” extension.
 Import scripts have to be constructed.
 **Note-to-self: add WoRMS example from http://www.marinespecies.org/export/fada/ to GitHub** _The DwC-A files will be posted on a web address.
 From our side this may be on an IPT (but these are exports from us and thus do not need to be read by the tool), but I doubt this will be the case for VLIZ.
 As we are still discussing this, we could of course suggest a way which would make our life easier._